dominick038/Delphi-Conway-s-game-of-life/README.md

 ## Installation
 ### Prerequisites
-- **Delphi IDE**: Any version of Embarcadero RAD Studio that supports VCL (Visual Component Library).
+- **Delphi IDE**: Any version of Embarcadero RAD Studio that supports SKIA.
 - **Windows Operating System**: Required to run the Delphi application.

 ### Setup